 The interference from all LTE BSs and LTE UEs Tx into RAS Rx station was calculated.
 RAS stations operate in the band 406.1-410 MHz .
 Therefore, the guard band was estimated from the 410 MHz edge.
 LTE UE 412.5 MHz centre frequency is considered to use 0 MHz guard band.
 LTE BS 422.5 MHz centre frequency is shifted 10 MHz away from the UE frequency.

-Separation distance is considered to be the radius of the 1st (closest to RAS) ring of cells.
+Separation distance is considered to be the inner radius of the ring, equal to Dc – Rc.
 The results of the compatibility studies are summarised in Table 55 and Table 56.

 Table 55: Separation distances needed to protect RAS station at the 5 % interference level.